 Working Holiday Visa

 Live, work, and travel in Australia for up to 12 months.
-Extend to a second or third year by completing regional work.
+Extend to a second or third year by completing specified regional work (farming, construction, care).
+Available to eligible passport holders aged 18–35 (some nationalities up to 30).

 Stay Duration